SergiusTheBest/plog/README.md

 *Note: see [Custom initialization](#custom-initialization) for advanced usage.*

 ##Step 3: Logging
 Logging is performed with the help of special macros.
-A log message is constructed using stream output operators.
-Thus it is type-safe and extendable in contrast to a format output.
+A log message is constructed using stream output operators `<<`.
+Thus it is type-safe and extendable in contrast to a format string output.

 ###Basic logging macros
 This is the most used type of logging macros.
 They do unconditional logging.